USE OF YOUR INFORMATION

 Pursuant to the above, personal data may be transferred to recipients located in countries outside the European Economic Area (including the USA) which do not provide the same standard of data protection laws as the UK.
 Any party who receives personal data is required by us to have appropriate technical, organisational and security measures in place to keep such personal data confidential and secure.
 Whenever fraud prevention agencies transfer your personal data outside of the European Economic Area, they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the European Economic Area.
 They may also require the recipient to subscribe to ‘international frameworks’ intended to enable secure data sharing.

 DATA RETENTION AND STORAGE

-If your application is declined, we shall keep your personal data for 6 months in order to allow us to answer any queries which you may have about your application (Credit reference agencies may keep your data for longer).
+If your application is declined, we shall keep your personal data for 6 months in order to allow us to answer any queries which you may have about your application or to respond to any claims (Credit reference agencies may keep your data for longer).
 We do so on the basis that we have a legitimate interest in responding to such queries.

 You have the following rights (subject to certain statutory exemptions):

 - to opt-out of receiving marketing information, or withdraw your consent to receive marketing information if provided on a previous occasion;